Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: Timestepping instability in simulations of solitons

 where the constant $c > 0$ sets the amplitude and speed of propagation.
 The soliton length scale is further set by $c$ and the dispersion parameter $\alpha > 0$.
 As seen in \eqref{eq:soliton}, smaller values of $\alpha$ correspond to solitons with smaller length scales.
 It is convenient to note that the full width at half maximum of the soliton in \eqref{eq:soliton} is given by There are more complex varieties of nonlinear solutions which exactly solve KdV-type equations, such as $N$-soliton solutions and their generalizations (e.g., \cite{Deift1979}, \cite{Gesztesy1992}), but we focus on the simple case of the single soliton here.

 This work is primarily interested in the numerical behavior of solitons over long time scales.
 To study this long-term behavior, \eqref{eq:KdV} is evolved over the periodic domain $x \in [-L/2, L/2]$, taking $L = 10$.
 Solitons are initialized at $t = 0$ at the center of the domain according to \eqref{eq:soliton}, and thereafter they propagate in the $+x$ direction with continuous passage through the periodic boundaries.
 While \eqref{eq:soliton} is not exactly periodic, it is approximately periodic provided that the length scale set by $c$ and $\alpha$ is sufficiently small.
 We take $c = 0.5$ such that the expected time scale for one domain crossing in each simulation is $T_c = L/c = 20$.
-To ensure our soliton is approximately periodic, we consider values of $\alpha$ in the range of $0.002$ to $0.03$.
+To ensure our soliton is both approximately periodic and spatially resolved, we consider values of $\alpha$ in the range of $0.002$ to $0.03$.
 This corresponds to $x_{\rm FWHM}$ less than one tenth of the domain size $L$, and initial values of $u \lesssim 10^{-12}$ at the boundaries $x = \pm L/2$.

 We evolve our simulations of solitons with pseudospectral methods using the open-source pseudospectral code {\tt Dedalus} (\citealt{Burns2020}).
 Timesteps are taken using mixed implicit-explicit (IMEX) schemes where the nonlinear advection term in \eqref{eq:KdV} is evaluated explicitly and the linear dispersion term is evaluated implicitly.
 We employ $3/2$-dealiasing to prevent the quadratic nonlinearity in~\eqref{eq:KdV} from producing aliasing errors.
+There are several studies in the literature which consider the numerical stability of IMEX schemes paired with spectral methods (e.g., \cite{Ascher1995}), including in the context of nonlinear problems with dispersion (e.g., \citealt{Fornberg1978}, \citealt{Fornberg1999}, and \citealt{Grooms2011}).
+Each of the references given here uses linear theory to assess numerical stability, which to the best of our knowledge is commonplace.

 We consider IMEX schemes of several different orders of accuracy drawn from two classes, including semi-implicit backward differencing (SBDF) schemes and mixed explicit, diagonally-implicit (ERK+DIRK) Runge-Kutta schemes.
 The specific schemes are provided in Appendix~\ref{sec:IMEX} and are used in the analysis in both Section~\ref{sec:lin-stab} and Section~\ref{sec:ms}.